-Genetic data
+520 Genetic data

-- Data was downloaded from the authors' online repository 310 (http://dx.doi.org/10.17632/trbj94zm2n.2).
+Data was downloaded from the authors' online repository (http://dx.doi.org/10.17632/trbj94zm2n.2).
 It originally contained nucleotide and amino-acids multi-sample alignments for 3256 protein coding genes predicted to be 1-1 orthologs in 174 species (see Peters et al. 2017 for details about the production of these alignments), 5 of which are outgroups to the Hymenoptera (2 Coleoptera, 1 Megaloptera, 1 Neuroptera and 1 Raphidioptera), and 10 of which are eusocial species.
-The latter belong to 5 independent eusocial clades: corbiculate - 315 bees (Tetragonula carbonaria, Bombus rupestris and Apis mellifera), ants (Acromyrmex echinatior, Camponotus floridanus and Harpegnathos saltator), Polistinae/Vespinae wasps (Vespa crabro, Vespula germanica and Polistes dominula), Stenogastrinae wasps (Parischnogaster nigricans).
+The latter belong to 5 independent eusocial clades: corbiculate bees (Tetragonula carbonaria, Bombus rupestris and Apis mellifera), ants (Acromyrmex echinatior, Camponotus floridanus and Harpegnathos saltator), Polistinae/Vespinae wasps (Vespa crabro, Vespula germanica and Polistes dominula), Stenogastrinae wasps (Parischnogaster nigricans).
 (Cardinal and Danforth 2011).
 The data also contained the trees inferred using this data by the original authors.
 We used the dated chronogram inferred by the authors using amino-acid data throughout this study.
-This tage segmented to their main wayle and is contained in the file - 320 throughout this study.
-This tree corresponds to their main results and is contained in the file dated_tree_aa_inde_2_used_in_Fig1.tre available on the authors' online repository.
+This tree corresponds to their main results and is contained in the file dated_tree_aa_inde_2_used_in_Fig1.tre available on the -authors' online repository.